 Houston Tax Attorney

-If a Subchapter S corporation pays its shareholder’s personal expenses, can the payments be for the repayment of loans not subject to employment instead of wages subject to employment taxes?
-This is a common issue that has to be addressed when preparing S corp. tax returns.
-The IRS addressed this in AOD 2017-04, which was issued to note is disagreement with the U.S. Tax Court’s decision in Scott Singer Installations, Inc. v.
+If a Subchapter S corporation pays its shareholders personal expenses, can the payments be for the repayment of loans not subject to employment instead of wages subject to employment taxes?
+This is a common issue that has to be addressed when preparing S corporation tax returns.
+The IRS addressed this in AOD 2017-04 disagreeing with the U.S. Tax Court’s decision in Scott Singer Installations, Inc. v.
 Commissioner, T.C.
 Memo.
 2016-161.